-Whether you want to get your first job in IT security, become a white hat hacker, or prepare to check the security of your own home network, Udemy offers practical and accessible ethical hacking courses to help keep your networks safe from cybercriminals.
+Whether you want to get your first job in IT security, become a white hat hacker, or prepare to check the security of your own home network, Oak Academy offers practical and accessible ethical hacking courses to help keep your networks safe from cybercriminals.

 Penetration testing skills make you a more marketable IT tech.
 Understanding how to exploit servers, networks, and applications means that you will also be able to better prevent malicious exploitation.
 From website and network hacking, to pen testing in Python and Metasploit, Udemy has a course for you.